 It’s summer, it’s hot, and we all need a healthy treat to snack on.
 I rarely crave fried food or heavy desserts in the summer, and baking becomes less appealing when I’d rather be outside enjoying the nice weather.
 These quick bites of chocolate and peanut butter solve all my issues!
 I’ve made these healthy treats so many times over the years.
 I store them in my freezer and grab one (or two) whenever I’m suddenly starving but dinner is 2 hours away.
 You know those peanut butter balls called Buckeyes that are made with tons of butter and powdered sugar?
 These taste even better than those and are so much healthier!

 If the coconut flour scares you off, don’t let it!
-They don’t taste even slightly coconut-y, plus a small bag of the stuff will last you a long time if you only use it for these (like I do).
-They come together very quickly (20 minutes, tops) and are great for parties or just your own private snack bowl hidden in the freezer.I have a few other recipes to share soon, so hopefully I’ll be on a regular posting schedule again.
+They don’t taste even slightly coconut-y, plus a small bag of the stuff will last you a long time if you only use it for these.
+Also, if you use maple syrup, you may not shouldn’t even need the coconut flour.
+It seems to have a lypophilic or hydrophilic property that allows it to soak up the oil or moisture in the peanut butter quickly.
+These come together very quickly (20 minutes, tops) and are great for parties or just your own private snack bowl hidden in the freezer.I have a few other recipes to share soon, so hopefully I’ll be on a regular posting schedule again.
 Enjoy!

 Healthy Peanut Butter Balls